Turn standup blockers into action, automatically

 Dailybot changes the path.
 When a teammate flags a blocker inside their standup, Dailybot recognizes the signal and acts on it the same minute.
 Create a Jira, Linear, or ClickUp ticket.
 Notify the engineering lead.
 Escalate after N hours if it's still open.
 The blocker doesn't wait.

-Blocker-triggered workflows are the #1 automation pattern across Dailybot — the majority of all active workflows fire on a detected blocker.
+Blocker-triggered workflows are the #1 automation pattern across Dailybot.
+The majority of all active workflows fire on a detected blocker.
 This is not a marketing claim; it is the most lived-in use case on the platform.

 Your team already runs a daily standup.
 Blockers already get flagged there.
 Dailybot is what connects that signal to action, without asking anyone to change how they work.